Humans are the only primates with a lopsided hand preference

 Of all the monkeys and apes scientists have studied, no species shows a population-level hand preference.
 Individual primates often have strong biases, and chimpanzees, gorillas, a...

-Search fresh public links, source activity, and post angles for Primates.
+Search fresh public links, source activity, and ready-to-use post angles for Primates.

 Fresh curated links around primates are collected here so marketers can spot useful updates and turn timely ideas into posts faster.